Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Introduction

-An alternative approach has been presented in \cite{PK17}, where the control system is replaced by a set of autonomous systems with constant control inputs.
-This way, the optimal control problem is transformed into a switching time problem (cf.~e.g.~\cite{SOBG16}), and convergence towards the true optimum can be shown by utilizing recent convergence results for EDMD \cite{AM17,KM17}.
-In this article, we extend these results in such a way that we obtain a bilinear control system \cite{BDK74,Ell09}.
-Instead of switching between the autonomous dynamics, we also allow intermediate control values.
+In this article, we extend these results by a straightforward interpolation procedure, which results in a bilinear reduced control system.
+Instead of switching between the autonomous dynamics, we also allow intermediate control values, which is closely related to relaxation approaches known in mixed-integer optimal control \cite{Sag09}.
 In the reduced model, these controls are realized by linear interpolation between the different Koopman operators.
-If the control system depends linearly on the input, one can prove convergence of the ROM based optimal control problem towards the true optimum.
+For control affine systems, we prove convergence in measure for the reduced objective function.
 Embedded in an MPC framework, we observe that the approach also yields remarkable results for nonlinear control dependencies.
-The examples we consider range from a simple two-dimensional nonlinear system over the 1D Burgers equation to the 2D Navier--Stokes equations.
+As an example, we consider the \emph{fluidic pinball} \cite{DPMN18}, a fluid flow problem governed by the 2D incompressible Navier--Stokes equations which shows chaotic behavior.

 The remainder of the article is structured as follows.
-In Section~\ref{sec:Koopman}, we introduce basic concepts for the Koopman operator and its numerical approximation as well as the switching time control approach.
-The extension to continuous control inputs is then introduced in Section~\ref{sec:Continuous} and the application to reduced order modeling of PDEs is discussed in Section~\ref{sec:PDE}.
+In Section~\ref{sec:Koopman}, we introduce basic concepts for the Koopman operator and its numerical approximation.
+The interpolation based control is then introduced in Section~\ref{sec:Continuous} and the application to reduced order modeling of PDEs is discussed in Section~\ref{sec:PDE}.
 Finally, the combination with MPC is addressed in Section \ref{sec:MPC} before we conclude with a short summary and possible future directions in Section~\ref{sec:Conclusion}.